Visiting an in-network dentist can help reduce your costs and the amount of paperwork you must file.

 Usual and customary fees

-What happens if I go to an out of network dentist?
+What happens if I go to an out-of-network dentist?

 Some people opt to use an out-of-network dentist due to an urgent need for care or because their trusted dentist is not a member of their plan’s network.

-Because out-of-network dentists have not signed a contract to provide care to plan members at a discounted rate, you will pay more for services.
-Increased fees might not be enough to cause you to switch dentists, but if the cost is your top priority, stick with a dentist who participates in your insurance plan’s network.
+Because out-of-network dentists have not signed a contract to provide care to plan members at a discounted rate, you may pay more for services.
+Increased fees might not be enough to cause you to switch dentists, but if cost is your top priority, stick with a dentist who participates in your insurance plan’s network.

 Occasionally, your in-network dentist may need to refer you to a specialist for complex care, such as oral surgery, implants, braces, or root canals.
 When this happens, ask if there is an in-network specialist who can provide your treatment.

 Some out-of-network dentists may file claims on your behalf, depending on the type of insurance you have.
 Most will typically file claims for you if you have traditional dental insurance or a dental PPO plan.
 However, out-of-network dentists do not have a relationship with the insurance provider or a representative of the company to reach out to when questions arise or to assist with claim denials.
 If you have a DHMO plan, you may have to pay in full at the time of service at out-of-network dental offices.

 How to find an in-network dentist near me